cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

-The final C code is then:
+So now we can write the final C script:
 ```C